 - 1 dessert apple – grated

-- 1 tablespoon instant yeast (I used Doves Farm)
+- 1 tbsp instant yeast I used Doves Farm

 Hot Cross Pastry:

 - Place the orange juice in a small saucepan, bring to the boil and simmer for about 3 or 4 minutes to reduce by about half.
-Add the sultanas (and mixed peel if using) and set to one side.
+Add the sultanas and set to one side.

 - Warm the buttermilk for one minute on high power in the microwave.
-Stir in the grated apple and agave syrup.
+Stir in the grated apple and honey.